-Our GoalThe overall goal of CCnet is to create a vibrant community of UK researchers who will unravel the biological, chemical and process engineering aspects of gas fermentation as well bringing in those communities working on photosynthetic (cyanobacteria) and autotrophic CO2 utilising chassis as well as exploring the potential of anaerobic digestion as a feedstock generator.
+Our GoalThe overall goal of The Carbon Recycling Network is to create a vibrant community of UK researchers who will unravel the biological, chemical and process engineering aspects of carbon recycling that support the re-use and exploitation of single carbon (C1) greenhouse gases, CO, (CO2 and CH4).

 To achieve our goal we are: